 West Bountiful is a city of the fifth class and operates under a six‐council member form of government, with an elected Mayor and five Council Members.
 The day‐to‐day operations are delegated to a City Administrator, who works hand‐in‐hand with the mayor to ensure all city operations are well‐run.
-City operations include a 24‐7 police department, water, garbage/recycling, streets, storm water, snow removal, community development, and an Arts Council.
-West Bountiful City is part of the South Davis Fire District which provides fire protection.
+City operations include a 24/7 police department, water, garbage/recycling, streets, storm water, snow removal, community development, and engineering departments.
+The city has an active Arts Council and Youth City Council.
+West Bountiful City is part of the South Davis Metro Fire District which provides fire protection.
 Emergency management and pre‐disaster mitigation responsibilities are coordinated by the West Bountiful City Police Department in partnership with local citizens that are appointed to the Emergency Preparedness Advisory Committee (EmPAC).
 Sanitary sewer services are provided by the South Davis Sewer District.
 Animal Care and Control services are provided by Davis County.

 The 2020 U.S Census lists the population at 5900.
 Residents enjoy a quiet, rural, equestrian lifestyle.
 Many opportunities for cultural events are provided through a monthly concert series and arts displays.
 Major events include 4th of July celebration, Founders' Day celebration, and special activities for Halloween, Easter, and Christmas.
 The city benefits from a vibrant commercial district along 500 West between 400 North and 500 South, with a variety of goods and services from restaurants and deli's to home improvement and savings club businesses.
 Transportation includes the nearby FrontRunner commuter rail, running since April 2008, and the Legacy Parkway to the west was opened in 2008.
 These were built to help alleviate the traffic load on Interstate 15 through the West Bountiful area.